 Cerebrovascular disease, stroke, microglia, myeloid cells, inflammation, lysosome, white matter

-In vivo models, transcriptomics (including single cell RNAseq), microglia cell culture, magnetic resonance imaging (MRI), flow cytometry
+In vivo models, immunophenotyping, transcriptomics (including single cell RNAseq), microglia cell culture, magnetic resonance imaging (MRI), flow cytometry

 7. Key publications